The best places to live in Dubai

-Once these factors have been considered and priorities are clearer, it will then be down to the type of accommodation preferred, and of course the housing budget or allowance, which, in the case of most expatriates, is included in the employment package.
+Once these factors have been considered and priorities are clearer, it will be down to the type of accommodation preferred, and of course, their housing budget or allowance.
+In the case of most expats, their employment package includes a housing package.

 Jumeirah Beach Residence (JBR)

 The Jumeirah Beach Residence is a massive residential development comprising clusters of high-rise apartment blocks overlooking the Arabian Gulf.
 The towers are built over an ocean-front promenade called 'The Walk', which is lined with retail outlets, restaurants, cafés and hotels.
 Each cluster includes swimming pools and gyms for the use of residents.
 Apartments with sea views are naturally quite sought after and command higher rentals but, in general, the area offers good value.

 JBR is good for young professionals or those who wish to feel like they are always on holiday.
 There is a holiday vibe all year round, and amenities such as shops, restaurants and the beach are all within walking distance.
 There is easy metro access, so personal vehicles are seldom required.